Scripting

 Some custom endpoint scripts require exception-handling logic.
 To return meaningful messages in REST responses and in logs, you must comply with the language-specific method of throwing errors.

-A script written in JavaScript should comply with the following exception format:
+JavaScript scripts should comply with the following exception format:

 throw {